 Anaphylaxis is a very dangerous medical condition, and will always require that the victim is hospitalised for treatment as soon as possible.
 If left untreated, the victim will eventually become unconscious, and their ability to breathe will lessen, eventually causing death in the most extreme cases.

 In the UK, food label law is well defined and quite stringent.
 All food labels must clearly show that they contain any amount of the 14 primary allergens, and this includes peanuts.
 The label must show how much of the allergen the food contains.
 It also must show the primary name of the allergen.
 For example, if the food contains chemicals that have been extracted from nuts, it is not the chemicals that must be listed, the label must clearly state that the food within the packaging contains nuts.
+A failure to declare that food contained nuts could lead to a food business being held liable for claims made against them.

 All peanut allergy compensation claims require the claimant to be sure that you have a viable and valid reason to make a claim.
 In order for you to be eligible to claim compensation, the following three statements must all be true: